danielcompton/defn-spec/README.md

    )
 ```

+The API is very minimal, there is just a single `defn` macro in the public API.

 ## Limitations

 * Multiple arity functions are not yet supported. [#2](https://github.com/danielcompton/defn-spec/issues/2)
 * `& rest`, `& [a b]`, and `:keys` destructuring are not yet supported. [#3](https://github.com/danielcompton/defn-spec/issues/3), [#4](https://github.com/danielcompton/defn-spec/issues/3), [#10](https://github.com/danielcompton/defn-spec/issues/10)
 * `:fn` specs are not supported yet, as I'm not sure where to put the `:fn` spec yet. [#6](https://github.com/danielcompton/defn-spec/issues/6)
 * ClojureScript is not supported yet. [#7](https://github.com/danielcompton/defn-spec/issues/7)
 * Using an attr-map after the function definition is not supported.
+Looking at defn's docstring: `(defn name doc-string? attr-map? ([params*] prepost-map? body) + attr-map?)` it is the final `+ attr-map?` that isn't supported.
 I've never seen this used in the wild, and didn't even know this was a thing until investigating the `defn` macro.

 ## Motivation

 I've been using Clojure spec for a while, but I found that I often resisted writing specs for functions.
 This was mostly because I didn't want to have to duplicate a bunch of information into the `fdef`.
 It's not a huge deal, but in my experience it was enough to deter me from writing specs while I was heavily working on an area of code.
 I created defn-spec to increase the locality of the spec definitions, and to reduce the activation energy to start adding specs to your codebase.

+## Alternatives

-This is similar to Orchestra's [defn-spec](https://github.com/jeaye/orchestra#defn-spec) macro, but allows for optionally only speccing part of the function, and matches the well-known Schema defn syntax.
-Try them both out though, and see which one works best for you.
+* Orchestra has a [defn-spec](https://github.com/jeaye/orchestra#defn-spec) macro.
+The net.danielcompton defn-spec allows for optionally only speccing part of the function, and matches the well-known Schema defn syntax.
+* [Ghostwheel](https://github.com/gnl/ghostwheel) has a defn macro.
+It also introduces a new way of describing specs.
+This project tries to not introduce any extra concepts for defining specs, apart from the ability to add spec hints to arguments.
+* [Provisdom/defn-spec](https://github.com/Provisdom/defn-spec) is more focused on instrumenting functions.
+It does allow inline definitions of specs, though the syntax is much the same as in an `fdef`.

+Try them all out though, and see which one works best for you.

 ## Benefits and tradeoffs